Ebola is most deadly among babies, young children, study finds

 As of March 2015, almost 4,000 children under 16 have been affected by Ebola in the current epidemic.

-Donnelly’s team, whose work was published in the New England Journal of Medicine on Wednesday, analysed data on Ebola cases in children under 16 in Guinea, Liberia and Sierra Leone.
+Donnelly’s team, whose work was published in the New England Journal of Medicine on Wednesday, analyzed data on Ebola cases in children under 16 in Guinea, Liberia and Sierra Leone.

 As well as the higher risk of death in younger children, they found the incubation period - the time between becoming infected and showing symptoms - was 6.9 days in children under a year, compared with 9.8 days in children aged 10 to 15.